Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 "I would rather live my life not knowing," said Ricardo Navarro, who is studying broadcast journalism at California State University, Fullerton.

-Their mother meanwhile, works as a temp in customer service and doesn't make a point of telling the agency or the employers.
+Their mother, meanwhile, works as a temp in customer service and doesn't make a point of telling the agency or the employers.
 At a recent job, she had trouble focusing and remembering some of the things her trainers taught her.
 She didn't get hired on permanently.

 She tries to focus on her family rather than the disease.
 "I can't let it overcome me," she said.